 You can exclude arbs below and above certain threshold, which is useful for improving your ROI on the one hand and avoiding palpable errors on the other.
 It is also a standard setting for most arbing services.

 However, a specialty of RebelBetting and in my mind a very useful setting is the scanning of middles.
 The middle is a bet on an interval of outcomes in a certain game, whereby you have a chance to win both legs of your bet.
 You could set your software to deliver middles with negative sure profit but some chance for both legs hitting.
-Such middles are often value bets that escape most other arbitrage providers.
+Such middles are often value bets that escape most other scalping software tools.
 I think this is a great option and I often make use of it.

 Finally, you can restrict arbs starting too late on the future, having an exchange lay bet as a leg, having more than two legs and so on.
 Some of the restricting options are standard and some are specific to RebelBetting.
 Depending on what capital you have at your disposal it might make sense to stick to games that start soon, so that you can collect your winnings faster and roll them over again sooner.
 Two-legged arbs tend to be easier and faster to place then three legged ones.
 On the other hand, if you have enough resources available and more complex arbs don’t scare you, restricting certain pairs might mean you leave money on the table.
 In any case, those filters might be useful in specific situations so it makes sense to get to know them.